alphagov/prototype-scss-refactor/README.md

 High level settings, global variables

-For example colour values, spacing units, globally available variables This layer can be used by the entire project
+For example colour values, spacing units, globally available variables This layer can be used by the entire project.

 ### Tools